 #2: Layered Long Wavy Hair

 The long layered wavy haircut gives you the diversity to be creative with your hair.
 You can style your hair straight or soft curls or very wavy.
 This is a haircut for any woman who loves to have long hair.
-It’s a fresh, young sexy look.
+It’s a fresh and young look.
 It’s great because the cut can be adjusted to frame any face shape.
 On wet hair, I love to use Seven Second Detangler Leave-in Conditioner by Unite Hair Care followed by Unite Boosta Volumizing Spray to create root volume.

 #3: Shorter Layers on Very Long Hair